netenglabs/suzieq/docs/inventory.md

   auth: dc-01-credentials
 ```

-In case you are using the Suzieq native or ansible source types, `auth` field is optional since the settings can be defined per-device in the source.
+In case you are using the SuzieQ native or ansible source types, `auth` field is optional since the settings can be defined per-device in the source.

 The `device` field is always optional since it only contains common configurations for all the devices in the namespace.